FTC-FIA/SparkSquad-DECODE/README.md

 ## Overview
 Welcome to Spark Squad's robot code for the 2025-2026 FTC season "DECODE".

-Write team OpModes in TeamCode. **Do not modify anything in FtcRobotController.**
+Write team OpModes in TeammmCode. **Do not modify anything in FtcRobotController.**

 Crrreate new OpModes in TeamCode/src/main/java/org/firstinspires/ftc/teamcode
 * Write Auton OpModes in /opmode/auton